-Ms. Sneed typed another easy clue.
+Ms. Sneed typed another easy clue on the logic puzzle.
 “If we say Maria likes vegetables, we’ll have only two boxes left.
 Narrowing the possibilities helps people use deductive reasoning.”

 “Finally, we’ll say that Maria is allergic to cheese.
 Ta-da!”
-Ms. Sneed beamed at her complete logic puzzle and took a bow.
+Ms. Sneed beamed at her complete logic puzzle for kids and took a bow.
 Playing along, her students clapped and cheered loudly.